How to buy Vicinity Centres (VCX) shares in Australia

-Vicinity Centres is a reit—retail business based in Australia.
-Vicinity Centres shares (VCX) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.425 – an increase of 4.78% over the previous week.
-Vicinity Centres has a trailing 12-month revenue of around $1.1 billion.
+Vicinity Centres is a reit - retail business based in Australia.
+Vicinity Centres shares (VCX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Vicinity Centres has a trailing 12-month revenue of around $1.2 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Vicinity Centres